ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 - We will use IAM role (temporary credentials) for accessing your AWS account.

-### Create a role in IAM management console.
+### Create a role in the IAM management console.

-- Secure way to make API calls is to create a role and assume it.
-It gives temporary credentials for access your account and makes API calls.
+- A secure way to make API calls is to create a role and assume it.
+It gives temporary credentials for accessing your account and making API calls.

-- Go to the IAM service, click "roles" in the navigation panel on the left then click "create role".
+- Go to the IAM service, click "roles" in the navigation panel on the left, then click "create role".

-- Under the use cases, Select `EC2`, click "Next Permission" button.
+- Under the use cases, Select `EC2`, click the "Next Permission" button.

-- In the search box write EC2 and select `AmazonEC2FullAccess` then click "Next: Tags" and "Next: Reviews".
+- In the search box, write EC2 and select `AmazonEC2FullAccess`, then click "Next: Tags" and "Next: Reviews".

 - Name it `terraform`.